gminator/conwell/README.md

 Below are some of the design principles I've followed in the development of this solution.

 ### Domain Driven Design
-This methodology tries to have the structure of the Code and Services to model the language of the Domain Experts.
+This methodology tries to have the Code and Services model the language of the Domain Experts.
 The function names & classes closely matches human readable language, and map to the business rules.
 I do this by establishing a ubiquitous language between domain experts and technical execution, I facilitate this through workshops, flow diagrams, wireframes and documentation.

 For example.